spatie/laravel-url-signer/README.md

 This package can create URLs with a limited lifetime.
 This is done by adding an expiration date and a signature to the URL.

-**Notice: Version 1.1.1 has a security vulnerability, please make sure you're using version 1.1.2 or higher!**

 This is how you can create signed URL that's valid for 30 days:

 ```php